jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 ## Now What About Programs

-In this light, object-oriented programming can be seen as the opposite of functional programming.
+In this light, object-oriented programming can be seen as the diametric opposite of functional programming.
 Objects are inherently changeable.
 Moreover, changeability and “object” are intertwined as concepts.
 Yet, changeability undermines functional programming.
 Just as oil cannot inhabit the same physical space as water, object-oriented cannot occupy the same virtual space as functional programming.
-Use of one necessarily excludes the other.
+Just as "up" means "not down" and vice versa, "object" means "not function" and vice versa.
+In other words, use of one necessarily excludes the other.
 As a result, when writing programs, we may choose mutability or immutability, objects or functions, but not both at once.

 Yet, whatever paradigm we choose must include a model for state, and perhaps time.
 As we saw above, programs that are composed of functions themselves model well-behaved state*less* mathematical functions,